-Congratulations STAR and Crystal Apple Award Recipients!
+Congratulations 2022 Star & Crystal Apple Award Recipients!

 We're proud to join together with the Yakima Schools Foundation, Crystal Apple Committee, and community partners to bring the Excellence in Education Awards!
 It’s important we honor and show our gratitude to our teachers, staff, and community members for their commitment to education and impacting the lives of our future leaders.
 We applaud each and every person who works to strengthen public education, create equity, and empower our students to achieve academic and personal success.

 Sandy Collins, Office Manager at A.C.
 Davis High School

 You would be hard pressed to find someone as dedicated and committed to supporting student learning as Sandy.
 As the office manager at Davis, Sandy’s peers recognize her as going above and beyond in ensuring operations run smoothly, including coordinating sometimes up to 60 periods of classroom coverage.
 Even with her busy job, Sandy still finds time to connect and support staff in unique ways.

 Nicole Rivera, Office Manager at Washington Middle School

 As a “go-to” for so many adults, students, and families at Washington Middle School, Nicole provides a level of customer service that leaves everyone with the feeling that they have someone to rely on.
 Nicole is described by her peers as selfless, positive, a mentor, student-focused and so much more.
 Nicole embodies school spirit, participating in events, volunteering, and even volunteering to run a student support club where she and students test out Tik Tok hacks.
 Staff, students, and the community all greatly benefit from Nicole’s hard work.